blschuetz/blschuetz/README.md

 Hi, I’m Bene.

-Currently I am working on obtaining my Masters Degree in AI Engineering.
+Currently I am working on obtaining my Masters Degree in AI Engineering/ Data Science.

-I would love to learn about applying Machine Learning technologies on embedded systems, especially control systems.
+I would love to learn about integrating Machine Learning technologies in embedded systems, especially control systems.

-I initially learned programming in Java, but switched to Python for its great ecosystem and academic necessities.
+Initially I learned programming in Java, but switched to Python for its great ecosystem and academic necessities.
-My goal is to learn C++ and finally get my roomba to dust off our floor properly ;-)
+My goal is to learn C/C++ and finally get my roomba to dust off our floor properly ;-)

 Cheers